MicrosoftLearning/mslearn-postgresql/Instructions/Labs/14-create-search-function-recommendation-system.md

 ---
 lab:
     title: 'Create a search function for a recommendation system'
-    module: 'Build AI apps with Azure Database for PostgreSQL'
+    module: 'Enable Semantic Search with Azure Database for PostgreSQL'
 ---

 # Create a search function for a recommendation system